 According to feng shui principles, the bed is the most important piece of furniture in your home because it represents you.

 Just think about how many hours you spend in your bed.
 You probably devote more time there than any other place.
 And the time that you are in bed, you are typically resting or sleeping.
 When asleep, you’re in a passive “yin” state and more susceptible to the energies around you.
 So your bed placement affects you in your conscious and unconscious states.

 In feng shui, we place the bed using the principle of the commanding position.
 You want your bed located so that when you’re lying in bed, you can see the door to the bedroom.
 However, you don’t want to be directly in line with the door either.
-A good rule of thumb is it places the bed diagonal from the door.
+A good rule of thumb for bedroom feng shui, is to place the bed diagonal from the door.